naruthk/android-info448-guides/concepts/Architecture.md

 ![Android architecture.
 Image by Wikimedia Commons](/images/architecture.png)

-Rather than going up the stack of architecture components, let's start from the top and go down each one.
+Rather than going up the stack of architecture components, let's start from the top and go down each one!

 ## System Apps